stahfeyto/stahfeyto/README.md

 I have worked on a variety of projects, from simple web apps to full-fledged systems.
 You can check out some of them below:

-- [Project 1: To-Do List App](https://github.com/yourusername/todo-list) - A task manager application with real-time synchronization using Firebase.
+- [Project 1: To-Do List App](https://github.com/stahfeyto/todo-list) - A task manager application with real-time synchronization using Firebase.
-- [Project 2: Music Player](https://github.com/yourusername/music-player) - A Flutter-based music player integrated with Firebase for storage.
+- [Project 2: Music Player](https://github.com/stahfeyto/music-player) - A Flutter-based music player integrated with Firebase for storage.
-- [Project 3: Portfolio Website](https://github.com/yourusername/portfolio) - A personal portfolio showcasing my skills and projects.
+- [Project 3: Portfolio Website](https://github.com/stahfeyto/portfolio) - A personal portfolio showcasing my skills and projects.

 ## 🌱 Current Learning

 I am currently diving deeper into:
 - **React Native** for mobile development
-- **Machine Learning** with Python
+- **Power Bi**
 - **Cloud-based solutions** with Firebase and AWS

 ## 📬 Contact Me